 Some final notes

-So, you have answered all of the questions and you have done all of your homework.
+So, you have answered all the questions and done all of your homework.
 Now you are ready and eager to start your project.
 Here are some final considerations to help the job go smoothly.

 Gather the necessary tools and materials.

 Assemble all of the necessary materials and tools that you will use ahead of time.
 Check and double-check to see that you have everything that the job requires.
-There is nothing more frustrating or time consuming than getting into the project and then to have to stop and run to the hardware store because you ran out of finish nails or your tool kit is missing a saw blade that you need.
-Some of the tools you may require include: miter saw, drill, nailer, or a router.
+There is nothing more frustrating or time-consuming than getting into the project and then having to stop and run to the hardware store because you ran out of finished nails or your tool kit is missing a saw blade that you need.
+Some of the tools you may require include a miter saw, drill, nailer, or router.
 Have your materials and fixtures nearby or schedule delivery to coincide with your projected date to begin work.

 Coordinate the project.